comrww/javascript/README.md

 ## Comparison Operators & Equality

   - Use `===` and `!==` over `==` and `!=`.
-  - Conditional statements such as the `if` statement evaluate their expression using coercion with the `ToBoolean` abstract method and always follow these simple rules:
+  - Conditional statements such as the `if` statement evaluate their expression using coercion with the `ToBoolean`
+  - In ServicePortal boolean values are actually strings and should be compared explicitly.
+  - Use `==` when comparing things from java (i.e. gliderecord, $sp, etc.) abstract method and always follow these simple rules:

     + **Objects** evaluate to **true**
     + **Undefined** evaluates to **false**